okfn/ecportal-server-setup/installation.rst

     iii) `CKAN_DOMAIN` should be the domain name serving CKAN.

+    iv)  The `RDF_EXPORT_DUMP_LOCATION` setting needs to be set to the location of the directory that the daily rdf dumps should be exported to.

-    iv)  All other options should be left as they are.
+    v)  All other options should be left as they are.

 Backend Services Installation
 =============================